-Girls' Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option for males from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Girls' Shorts: Khaki walking shorts are a uniform option for females throughout the school year.
 Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Girls' Footwear: Girls may wear black or dark brown leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole (see examples in the Footwear document on our website).
+Girls' Footwear: Girls may wear all black athletic shoes or black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole (see examples in the Footwear document on our website).
 As a reminder, dress shoes require periodic hand cleaning and occasional polishing/conditioning.
-Cloth, canvas, plastic, sequined or athletic shoes are not uniform attire.
-Socks must be white or solid black in color, extend above the ankle and remain below the knee and be free of visible brand logos.
-Nylons or tights must extend from the foot to the waist.
+Plastic or sequined shoes are not uniform attire.
+Socks must be solid black in color, extend at least two inches above the ankle at crew length up to below the knee and be free of visible brand logos.
+Nylons or tights must either be knee length or extend from the foot to the waist.
 All socks, nylons and tights must be solid black in color and free of logos, patterns or decorations.
 Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
-Middle school students may wear solid black athletic shoes.

 Girls' Hair: Hair should be neatly combed or styled.
 Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet black coloring, and no unnatural colors.
 Accommodations for religious reasons are permitted.

 Girls' Makeup: Girls may wear subtle makeup applied tastefully and in moderation.
-Fingernails may be painted with clear nail polish only.
+Fingernails may be painted with solid colors of nail polish, but no glitter or patterns.
 Fingernails must be conservatively manicured.
 Tasteful French manicures are acceptable.